cmo-ft/mltoolkit/README.md

 ## Directory Structure

-- `bin`: This directory contains executable scripts for various tasks such as training models, evaluating performance, and running predictions.
+- `bin`: This directory contains executable scripts for running the framework.

-- `Datasets`: This directory is where all the data files used for training and testing the machine learning models are stored.
-It may also contain scripts for preprocessing or augmenting the data.
+- `Datasets`:  This directory contains scripts for data preprocessing, including details on graph construction, features within each graph, and weight definitions.
+To create a custom dataset, derive a new class from `Datasets/BaseDataset.py` and specify it in the `data_config/dataclass` section of config.yaml.
+For reference, consult `Datasets/HadHadDataset.py`.

 - `Metrics`: This directory contains scripts for calculating and evaluating different performance metrics of the machine learning models.
+To introduce a custom metric, create a new class derived from `Metrics/BaseMetric.py` and specify it in the `metric_config/metric` section of config.yaml.
+Refer to Metrics/ClassificationMetric.py for guidance.

 - `Networks`: This directory contains the different neural network architectures that can be used in the machine learning tasks.
-Each file typically defines a different model.
+To employ a new network structure, place it in `Networks/` and specify it in the `network_config/Network` section of `config.yaml`.

-- `Runners`: This directory contains scripts that manage the training and testing process of the models.
-They typically handle tasks like model selection, hyperparameter tuning, and cross-validation.
+- `Runners`: This directory contains scripts that manage model training, testing, and related processes such as model selection, hyperparameter tuning, and cross-validation.

 - `Tools`: This directory contains utility scripts that are used across the project.
-These may include data loaders, model savers, logging tools, etc.

 ## Usage